 Launch your revenue-generating genetic product in a fraction of the time it would take you to do-it-yourself.
 Think days & weeks, not months!

-“With Lifebit Deploit, we have enhanced our clinical SaaS offering & reduced entry to market by >6 months.
+“With Lifebit CloudOS, we have enhanced our clinical SaaS offering & reduced entry to market by >6 months.
 Most importantly, it provided our customers access to best-in-class AI-based omics analysis.”

 –Nate Raine, COO @ Shivom

-The Lifebit Deploit Marketplace offers low-cost and production-ready solutions for analysis requirements in data intensive environments.
-You can sign up today on the Lifebit Deploit platform to browse the offerings of easy-to-use marketplace genomics apps, which will enable you to effortlessly transform your customers’ raw genetic data into insightful and actionable reports.
+The Lifebit CloudOS Marketplace offers low-cost and production-ready solutions for analysis requirements in data intensive environments.
+You can sign up today on the Lifebit CloudOS platform to browse the offerings of easy-to-use marketplace genomics apps, which will enable you to effortlessly transform your customers’ raw genetic data into insightful and actionable reports.
 Our most popular DTC genetic apps include:

 Contact us today if you want Lifebit to help you solely focus on your business and go-to-market strategy.